Exploring Mannheim and Nearby Towns

 Mannheimer Wasserturm

-Mannheim’s symbolic water tower was built from 1886 to 1889 on Friedrichplatz.
+Mannheim’s iconic Water Tower, constructed from 1886 to 1889 on Friedrichsplatz,

-The tower is 60 meters high and has 2,000 tons of stored water.
+stands at a height of 60 meters and holds 2,000 tons of water.

 Mannheimer Wasserturm